markd2/snibbage/README.md

       created on multiple connections
     - so, wait for manually preparing statements to prove it's a problem

+### Dynamic HTML templates

+displaying the dynamic data from teh database

+- any data passed as teh final parameter to ts.ExecuteTemplate() is represented within the templates by `.`
+- with the snippetView, the underlying type of dot is models.Snippet
+  - can render (a.k.a. _yield_) by postfixing the dot with the field name.
+  - so a Title field would be `{{.Title}}` in the template
+- with go's html/template package, can pass in one (and only one) item of dynamic data.
+Can wrap the multiple dynamic datas into a struct holder

 ### dig in to